--Report generation for immunohematology studies and ROTEM panels
+- laboratory studies) - Providing clinical support during massive transfusion protocol activations - Report generation for immunohematology studies and ROTEM panels

 The student is expected to be on service M-F from 8-5 pm (no nights or weekends).
-In addition to the responsibilities outlined above, all students on the service are expected to participate in the weekly Coagulation
+In addition to the responsibilities outlined above, all students on the service are expected to participate in the weekly Coagulation conference held at TriCore Reference Lab.
+This conference involves the evaluation of coagulation test utilization. test interpretation, report generation, and clinical-pathologic correlation of laboratory findings with the patient's history.
+During the rotation, the medical students are expected to prepare and present a fifteen-minute talk based on either a coagulation case or on a pre-approved coagulation topic, twice during the rotation.